muratk5n/thirdwave/en/README.md

 ---

-Who has two middle fingers and is glad to hear that news?
+Who has two middle fingers and happy to hear that news?
 This guy 🖕😊🖕

 ---